Best 5 Stars Hotels in Mauritius: Prince Maurice and Sugar Beach Resort

 The Sugar Beach is also home to the first Buddha Bar in Mauritius: we did have dinner at the Buddha Bar and also a cocktail while listening to the music at sunset and we really felt we were in Bali dancing on the beach.

 Also at Sugar Beach Resort, a dress code is in place.
 Again, for dinner tee-shirts, shorts, Bermudas shorts, faded jeans, sandals, and sports shoes are not allowed in the restaurants and for breakfast and lunch swimwear, bikinis, sleeveless T-shirts, sarongs are not welcome.

 - Prices: Prices start from 550 euros (600 USD) for a Double Room with Garden View, breakfast included.

 - Recommended for: families, young people, FOODIES

-- Not recommended for: honeymooners, couples looking for relax
+- Not recommended for: honeymooners, couples looking to relax

 Which Mauritian resort did we like the most?

 The two resorts we’ve visited are completely different one from another.
 The Constance has a more formal atmosphere and it’s quieter, while the Sugar Beach has a cool vibe going around, it’s more crowded (or at least that’s what we feel), can get noisy with children and it’s much more “young”.

 Both have some pros and cons: Constance sometimes feels “too much” but trust us, you can easily get used to this while Sugar Beach sometimes feels “too less” but this is well-intentioned.

 Overall, we cannot tell you where to stay but we feel we’ve given you plenty of information in order to get you to decide.